 What Is a Car Accident Loan?

-When you receive a car accident loan, you get the money that you will not need to pay back unless you win your case and receive a settlement.
+When you receive a car accident loan, you get the money you will not need to pay back unless you win your case and receive a settlement.

 How a Car Accident Loan Works